 Recently I was scraping a thousand rows table, in this table I was only looking for a few lines.
 Of course I could do it easily with the scraping language, but I like to have a visual in the browser (and I am curious).
 The following solution is more in the "clever" side.
 For a KISS solution, I think that CSS may not be the best way to do that.
 That's said, let's go.

-of a range going from the third column to the seventh (i.e. start = 3 and end = 7).
+Our goal is to set pink as background-color of a range going from the third column to the seventh (i.e. start = 3 and end = 7).

-We will start with a MCVE, the HTML will be ol>li*9>{test}
+We will start with a MCVE, the HTML will be ol>li*9>{test}:

 <ol>